sampathsvskr/Sq-oop/SqoopCommands.md

   --append \
   -m 5

-### for overwriting data, we need to delete target directory and recreate it.
+### for overwriting data
+We need to delete target directory and recreate it.
 We can use --delete-target-dir for this.

   sqoop import \
   --connect jdbc:mysql:### localhost:3306/testdb \